+Course and Examination Fact Sheet: Spring Semester 2024

+8,702: Recht/Law: Modern Theories of Justice

+ECTS credits: 3

+Overview examination/s

+(binding regulations see below) decentral - Presentation, Analog, Group work group grade (50%) Examination time: Term time central - Digital written examination, Digital, Individual work individual grade (50%, 90 mins.)
+Examination time: Lecture-free period

+Attached courses

+Timetable -- Language -- Lecturer 8,702,1.00 Recht/Law: Modern Theories of Justice -- English -- Kolmar Martin

+Course information

+Course prerequisites

+None

+Learning objectives

-Course and Examination Fact Sheet: Spring Semester 2023 8,702: Recht/Law: Modern Theories of Justice ECTS credits: 3 Overview examination/s (binding regulations see below) Decentral - examination paper written at home (individual) (50%) Examination time: term time Decentral - Group examination paper with presentation (all given the same grades) (50%) Examination time: term time Attached courses Timetable -- Language -- Lecturer 8,702,1.00 Recht/Law: Modern Theories of Justice -- Englisch -- Kolmar Martin Course information Course prerequisites None Learning objectives - Understanding the most important modern theories of justice from the last 100 years. - Being able to understand the similarities and differences between the theories and their implications regarding a "just" society. - Being able to apply the theories to important societal issues like climate crises, globalization, digitalization, etc. - Understanding the biological and psychological roots of the human sense of morality.
-Course content Economics, Law, Political Science, and Business Administration as social sciences play a double role in society.
+- Understanding the most important modern theories of justice from the last 100 years. - Being able to understand the similarities and differences between the theories and their implications regarding a "just" society. - Being able to apply the theories to important societal issues like climate crises, globalization, digitalization, etc. - Understanding the biological and psychological roots of the human sense of morality.

+Course content

+Economics, Law, Political Science, and Business Administration as social sciences play a double role in society.
 As positive sciences they try to help us to better understand the logic of collective action and the role of institutions like firms and governments.
 As normative sciences they help us to develop better ideas about the best way to organize a firm or a society.
 This distinction sounds obvious, but in fact it is not because there can be wide discrepancies between individuals about what it means to have better and worse societies.
 Hence, any prescription about how to organize a society relies ex- or implicitly on a normative criterion.
 Law is almost exclusively a normative science and therefore also relies on some ideas about the ultimate ends of society.
 Theories of justice try to develop those criteria in order to help us to reflect our own perceptions of and prejudices about how to organize societies.

 This course gives a systematic introduction into different theories of justice that have been developed to "support" conceptions about a "good" society.
 The main purpose of this course is to develop a precise understanding of the value judgments underlying the most popular conceptions of justice, their similarities and differences.
 The perspective is therefore mostly meta-ethical; we will try to carve out models of justification to support different conceptions of justice and look for the differences with respect to the implications for the organization of society.

 On a first level we will distinguish between deontological and consequentialist theories of justice, confront them with virtue ethics, and try to get a feeling for the main advantages and shortcomings of the different concepts.
 We then take a closer look at consequentialist theories because they are the most important theories underlying modern economic reasoning.
 We will distinguish between welfaristic theories, for example Utilitarianism, and non-welfaristic theories, for example Amartia Sen's capabilities approach and John Rawls' concept of primary goods.
 The purpose of this section is to develop a deeper understanding of the normative "enclosures" in economic policy.